 Although many have learned to make double-knit mittens, information about the number of skilled individuals and active practitioners is not available.

-In Mazsalaca, Āboltiņa was succeeded by Evija Nagle who continues to teach other knitters.
+In Mazsalaca, Āboltiņa was succeeded by Evija Nagle, who continues to teach other knitters.
 At the studio, skills are put into use by Folk Art Masters Ilga Vītola, Sarmīte Luste, Ilzīte Celmiņa, Māra Mistre, and to a lesser extent by Rita Ertmane and Gunta Jēkabsone.

 Read more